waynepallen/core/doc/development-guides/contributing.md

 ### The Berkshelf

 Crowbar uses Berkshelf to help manage cookbooks.
 Berkshelf resolves cookbook dependencies by following the Berksfile instructions for local and remote dependent cookbooks.
 It stores dependencies in the Berkshelf (path.)
-If you're using a Chef Server, it can uploads them to the Chef Server.
-If you're using chef-solo or chef-client -x, it can do a few thins to help you.
-It can put them on the filesystem somewhere for you to pick up and deliver to your nodes (perhaps delivered by NFS), or it can even packages them into tar.gz archives for delivery to nodes and unpacking.
+If you're using a Chef Server, it can upload them to the Chef Server.
+If you're using chef-solo or chef-client -x, it packages them on the filesystem  and delivers them to your nodes.

 ### Prerequisites